 Funding Amount: $665,000

-Head Start and/or Early Head Start Grantee -- Hood River, Wasco, and Jefferson Counties, Oregon and Skamania and Klickitat Counties, Washington (apply)
+Head Start and/or Early Head Start Grantee -- Hood River, Wasco, and Jefferson Counties, Oregon and Skamania and Klickitat Counties, Washington (Apply for HHS 2020 ACF OHS CH R10 1856)

 Funding Number: HHS 2020 ACF OHS CH R10 1856